numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

 **Key Concepts:**

-- Transformations can happen between dimensions
+- Transformations can happen between dimensions, represented by non-square matrices
 - Again, grid line remain parallel and evenly spaced, and the origin maps to the origin
 - If we have 3 rows (3 landing coordinates: x-row, y-row, z-row) and 2 columns (2 basis vectors): 3x2 Matrix goes from 2D to 3D
 - The span of columns or column space (the place all vectors land) is a 2D plane slicing through the origin of 3D space
-- BUT the Matrix is still full rank because the number of dimensions in the column space (2) equals the number of dimensions in the input space (2)
+- But the Matrix is still full rank, because the rank equals the smaller dimension, which in this 3×2 case is the number of columns (2), assuming both columns are linearly independent (neither is a scalar of the other)
-- So a 3x2 Matrix maps 2 dimensions to 3 dimensions
-- Conversely, a 2x3 Matrix maps 3 dimensions to 2 dimensions (2 rows as 2 coordinates and 3 columns as 3 basis vectors)
+- Conversely, a 2x3 Matrix maps 3D to 2D (2 rows as 2 coordinates and 3 columns as basis vectors)
 - We could also have a transformation from 2D to 1D, on a 1x2 Matrix (1 row for x coordinate only, 2 rows as basis vectors)
 - Regarding the fact that grid lines remain parallel and evenly spaced, in 1D there are no grid lines, but this property is retained: if you have a line of evenly spaced dots on the 2D plane, it would remain evenly spaced once they've mapped onto the number line